cs1302uga/cs1302-ce14/README.md

    ```

 1. View the condensed, graphical version of your Git log using `git adog`.

-1. What is the entire line of output for the most recent entry produced
+   What is the entire line of output for the most recent entry produced
    by your new `git adog` command?

 1. Create a file called `NOTES.md`.
 In this file, write the signature
    of your `checkNull` method, including any annotations.
 Once done,
    save the file, then stage and commit the changes.
 You log message
    can be something like `"added notes"`.
+Finally, view the condensed,

-1. View the condensed, graphical version of your Git log using `git adog`.
+   graphical version of your Git log using `git adog`.

 **CHECKPOINT**